 Some good tasks include surveys and interviews, information gaps (each partner has information the other lacks and must request), and sentence starters (“My favorite sport is _____ because…”)

 All of these can be made easier for beginners by providing the form of the question and the basic structure of the answer, or more challenging for intermediates by making them think up Qs and As.

 Most students need constant practice with the 3rd person singular and the auxiliary “do.”

 It’s a much harder exercise to be told “ask your partner how many uncles and aunts she has” than “Ask: ‘How many uncles and aunts do you have?’”

 The more advanced your students, the greater variety of tasks they can handle.

-For extensive lists of ESL conversation topics with suggested questions (mostly Intermediate up) visit iteslj.org, or ESL Discussions, TEFL.net has a set of excellent ESL conversation lesson plans with suggested questions aimed at pre-Intermediate students.
+See also a set of excellent ESL conversation (and other) lesson plans at TEFL.net with suggested questions aimed at pre-Intermediate students.

 · Planning a family vacation (with each student in a group taking the role of a different family member-- let your ‘contrary’ students be the teenagers!)